o3de/o3de.org/content/docs/contributing/to-docs/style-guide/guidance.md

 Refer to the user as "you"; don't use "we".

-## Acronyms, abbreviations, and latin phrases
+## Acronyms, abbreviations, and Latin phrases

 When you use acronyms, introduce them in their expanded form followed by the acronym in parentheses.
 Subsequent on-page references can be by acronym only.